Store inventory

 The screen

-One row per ingredient the store carries, sorted by name.
+One row per ingredient the store carries.
+Items whose opening stock is already set come first, in name order; anything still waiting for its first count is grouped at the bottom, so the setup work left to do stays together.
 The header carries two actions, and each row reports the store's count and its last stocktake.

 12345671 View Logs — opens the all-items movement log for this store: every sale, restock, waste, and stocktake reset in time order.
 See History & logs.
 Hidden while offline.